-What is a Learning Needs Analysis (LNA) and when do I need one?
+What is a Learning Needs Analysis and why do I need one?

 There are a few terms in our business that lend mystery and specialness to what is in effect the very simple business of developing people – conducting a Learning Need Analysis (LNA) is an example of this but it’s the start point to any effective learning and development strategy.